Eli-hashcom/eDEX-UI-MoDDeD/README.md

 ## Q&A

 #### I have a problem!
-Go to this tab ([Issues]()) to see if yours has already been reported.
+Go to the issues tab to see if yours has already been reported.
 You are allowed to report any problems with the software :D If a problem report has been closed, or deleted it means that it will most likely be fixed in the next version.

 ## Nerds only